We’ve all been there. That crushing feeling of rejection when you don’t get what you hoped for:

 That’s right, our brains are firing in the same way that we respond to physical pain.
 That’s why rejection feels like it hurts us.

-Rejection can also trigger a bout of Imposter Syndrome, because being rejected makes you feel unworthy.
+Rejection can also trigger a bout of Imposter Syndrome, because being rejected can make you feel unworthy, undeserving and shame.

 Rejection can send you into a spiral of negative thoughts: